What Is Bitcoin?

 - By using this technology, one can create their will.
-If that is being done, there would be no dispute regarding a will of a deceased person.
-As a result, after the death of the individual, the right people will get the inheritance.
+If that is being done, there would be no dispute regarding a deceased person’s will.
+As a result, after the individual’s death, the right people will get the inheritance.

-- By using the same technology, national voting records can be built and maintained.
+- Using the same technology, national voting records can be built and maintained.
 As a result, nobody would be able to tamper with it.
-If any tampering is done by anyone, it would be immediately caught.
+If anyone does any tampering, it will be immediately caught.

-These practical uses can be implemented if the majority of the population realizes the value of bitcoin technology and starts to embrace its magnificence.
+These practical uses can be implemented if most of the population realizes the value of bitcoin technology and starts to embrace its magnificence.

 - No gatekeepers: To use the banking system, you have many gatekeepers who would prevent you from making the transaction.
+There would be no gatekeepers, and anybody with the open software could receive or send bitcoins.
 Under this technology, you would have to take responsibility on your own.
-There would be no gatekeepers and anybody with the open software can receive or send bitcoins.

 - More secured: Its almost impossible to hack your account under bitcoin.
 Its funds are securely locked under a cryptography system.
 If you’re the owner of a private key, only you can send crypto-currency i.e. bitcoins.
 Since it is made by using solid cryptography and huge numbers, it’s impossible to hack the address.

 - Swift and global: It is super fast.
 Once the transaction is initiated, it is propagated instantly to the global network; and the transaction would be confirmed within a couple of minutes.
-And since it is done with a wide global network, the physical location of the owner doesn’t count.
-You can send bitcoins to your relatives nearby or to a friend abroad using this technology.
+And since it is done with a wide global network, the owner’s physical location doesn’t count.
+Using this technology, you can send bitcoins to your relatives nearby or a friend abroad.

 - In the usual banking system, a safety net is there in case of critical transactions.
 Under bitcoin technology, there’s no safety net.
 If you send your funds to a scammer, your scammer will have the money.

-- That’s why it’s important to first confirm whom you’re sending your funds to.
+- That’s why it’s important to first confirm to whom you’re sending your funds.
 You need to be more responsible in sending funds under bitcoin.

-This has been a guide to Bitcoin.
-Here we discuss how it works, practical uses, and also the advantages and disadvantages of Bitcoin Technology.
+This has been a guide to what is Bitcoin.
+We explain its history, features & how to buy it along with example, uses, advantages & disadvantages.
 To learn more about Investments, you may refer to the following articles –